webtam81/refactoring-html/README.md

-# refactoring-html
+# Refactoring HTML

+## An exercise in refactoring HTML for accesibility

-Refactoring a web page to make it more accesible and seo friendly
+A web page has been refactored to make it more accesible and SEO friendly.

+The purpose of this project to put into practice learning about HTML, CSS and semantics.

+## Improvements

-text/css added to stylesheet tag
+- Missing 'text/css' added to stylesheet tag.

-changed div class header/footer to header footer tags and adjusted accordingly
+- Changed DIVs with class 'header'/'footer' to header and footer tags respectively and adjusted corresponding accordingly.

-changed class "seo" to "contrast-letters" as seo means nothing with regards to the style. removed header selector for this in css so it can be used elsewhere in the page too.
+- Changed class "seo" to "contrast-letters" as it's more semantic.
+Removed header selector for this in CSS so the class can be used elsewhere in the page too.

-Changed divs to sections and articles
+- Changed DIV and nested DIV tags to SECTION and ARTICLE tags.

-Changed page ttitle to be descriptive
+- Changed page title to be descriptive.

-created services block class to merge repeated css for each 3 blocks
+- Created 'services-block' class to consolidate repeated CSS for each 3 service blocks.

-created benefit block class to merge repeated css for each 3 blocks
+- Created 'benefit-block' class to consolidate repeated CSS for each 3 benefit blocks.

-side section made into aside
+- Side section made into aside.

-h2 in footer changed to p.
-Wouldn't have a heading in the footer, it's not heading anything
+- H2 in footer changed to P and given a class for styling.
+A heading in the footer is not appropriate in this situation as it's not heading anything.

+## Usage

+View on GitHub Pages here: [https://webtam81.github.io/refactoring-html/](https://webtam81.github.io/refactoring-html/)
+    ```
+## License

+MIT License.
+See license file for further details.